 After spending over a month with them, we came away impressed with the well-rounded package that Jabra managed to create: The earbuds offer a subtle, mature look and a reliable wireless connection, which isn’t always the case with truly wireless earbuds.
 Plus, they sound great compared to the competition.

-If you only have the budget for one of these, go for the Elite 65t.
+If you want an alternative for the RHA TrueConnect, go for the Elite 65t.

 Read the full review: Jabra Elite 65t